 Very simply, the Hawthorn effect means that people – doctors, nurses, patients, visitors – tend to behave differently when they believe they are being observed.
 Researchers must take this into consideration as they design their studies, building in elements to try to avoid this type of bias.
 But healthcare workers in the field must also take this into consideration when adopting new interventions, from new handwashing protocols, to daily chlorhexidine baths, to safer injection practices.
 We need to remember that we, as human beings, tend to behave as required when under observation, but return to old behavior when that observation is not present.

 There are some interventions that can prevent this decay in desired behavior.
-One researcher, Dr. Peter Pronovost of Johns Hopkins Hospital, has demonstrated that the use of checklists help healthcare workers remember and complete correct protocols from handwashing to surgical procedures, prompting him to create a mobile app to help patients and doctors prevent errors.
+One researcher, Dr. Peter Pronovost of Johns Hopkins Hospital, has demonstrated that the use of checklists help healthcare workers remember and complete correct protocols from handwashing to surgical procedures, prompting him to create the mobile app Doctella to help patients and doctors prevent errors.
 Dr. Sanjay Saint of the University of Michigan speaks to how group pressures of observation could be the way to changing behaviors in healthcare settings.
 Other technologies work to provide backup to lapses in human processes such as biocidal materials and electronic handwashing trackers.